kurtisjunior/your-authors-big-five/README.md

 This sprint is open-ended and is designed to make you:
 1. Get creative and try to think of what you achieve with these tools.
 2. To read through documentation and try to work out how to piece different apis together to achieve a desired outcome.

-We will not so much have a solution lecture for this Sprint but more a show and tell which is great practice for the project presentations.
-Bouncing ideas off each other is pretty imperative for this sprint so it is essential to work in pairs!

 Most importantly, Have fun!